rajathnayak2001/Music-Player/README.md

 Libraries used:<br />
  dexter library for app permissions: https://github.com/Karumi/Dexter<br />
- Thread Concept to run and change music simultaneously
+ Thread Concept to run and change music simultaneously<br />
+ android file system

 Future Prospects
   We can create a firebase cloud store to save our favourite music